top of page

 Screenshot 2025-10-04 at 21.39.57.png

-After the grant, I collaborated closely with an electrical engineer and a production engineer to refine the design for manufacturability, cost, and improved user experience.
-This included exploring form factors suitable for injection molding, integrating compliant conductive components into PCBs, and investigating scalable assembly methods such as wave soldering.
-We paired this with user research to refine usability and ensure the device would work in real classrooms.
+I collaborated closely with an electrical engineer and a production engineer to refine the design for manufacturability, cost, and improved user experience.
+This included exploring form factors suitable for injection molding, integrating compliant conductive components into PCBs, and investigating scalable assembly methods.
+We paired this with user research to refine usability and ensure a frictionless interactive experience for students and educators in the classroom.

 Screenshot 2025-10-04 at 21.41.08.png